Joint Diffusion for Universal Hand-Object Grasp Generation: Experiments

 \textbf{Ablation of unconditional generation quality.} The ability to generate both hand and object to form a grasp is another main contribution.
 We are interested in whether it can benefit from the additional training data as well.
 We present the ablation study in~\Cref{tab:ablation}.
 Similar to the conditional generation ablation study results, the unconditional generation quality also benefits from additional training data consistently.
 The metrics of Pene.
 Dep., Intsec.
 Vol. and Sim.
 Disp.
 Mean indicate that the generated hand-object pair improves plausibility along with adding more training data.
 The increasing user scoring result suggests that the generated object and hand also become more and more visually realistic along with adding more training data.

 \textbf{Ablation of synchronous denoising schedulers.} As one of the main implementation innovations of \ours, we conduct an ablation about Asynchronous Denoising Schedulers in~\Cref{tab:scheduler_ablation}.
+For the fairness of the comparison, we keep the curriculum of the training the same by mixing data samples from different resources.
 Intuitively, we designed this module to decouple the noise level in hand latent and object latent so that the model could better use the data with heterogeneous annotations and learn to denoise a certain modality.
-Without Asynchronous Denoising Schedulers, the noise diffusion and denoising time step of the object part is always correlated to the hand latent code.
+Without Asynchronous Denoising Schedulers, the noise diffusion and denoising time step of the object part is the same as the hand latent code.
 It makes the training biased to the HOI dataset where both modalities are available for supervision.
 Adding Asynchronous Denoising Schedulers, the denoising is learned with more independence for the object part and the hand part.
 The model can better learn object shape coding to generate hand grasps.
-Therefore, when evaluating on the out-of-domain objects generated by MGD, the generation quality is improved as expected.
+Therefore, when evaluating on the out-of-domain objects generated by \ours, the generation quality is improved as expected.